Hamburger

 Requirements

-The employee should at least receive, within the first month of employment, written indication regarding the names of the parties, the starting date, the position, the salary and possible additional salary elements, and the weekly work duration.
+The employee should at least receive, within the 1st month of employment, written indication regarding the names of the parties, the starting date, the position, the salary and possible additional salary elements, and the weekly work duration.

 Probationary periods